Agoric/documentation/main/zoe/guide/README.md

 Smart contracts on Zoe have no access to the underlying digital assets, but they can ask Zoe for information on what was escrowed for each offer.
-That information is in the form of an `amount`, which is a labeled extent.
-For instance, in "3 bricks", "3" is the extent, and "bricks" is the label. ([See more about ERTP fundamentals here](../../ertp/guide/)).
+That information is in the form of an `amount`, which is a branded value.
+For instance, in "3 bricks", "3" is the value, and "bricks" is the brand. ([See more about ERTP fundamentals here](../../ertp/guide/)).

 Because this is a swap, we want to literally swap the amounts for the first offer and the matching offer.
 That is, the user who put in the